Dr Marcel Stoetzler

 Marcel Stoetzler is Senior Lecturer in Sociology at Bangor University, Wales.
 He studied at Hamburg University, Germany, and at the Universities of Greenwich and Middlesex (both London).
 He has held an ESRC postdoctoral fellowship at Goldsmiths College (University of London) and a Simon Fellowship at the University of Manchester.
 He works on social and political theory, intellectual history and historical sociology, and has lately concentrated on various aspects of modern antisemitism, especially its interconnections with liberalism and nationalism and the emergence of the discipline of sociology.

 He has also published on problems of feminism, critical theory ('Frankfurt School'), Hannah Arendt, and (different ways of reading) Karl Marx.
-His first book, The State, the Nation and the Jews.
-Liberalism and the Antisemitism Dispute in Bismarck’s Germany, was published in 2008 by the University of Nebraska Press.
+His first book, The State, the Nation and the Jews, Liberalism and the Antisemitism Dispute in Bismarck’s Germany, was published in 2008 by the University of Nebraska Press.
 He has published an edited volume on Antisemitism and the Constitution of Sociology, also with the University of Nebraska Press, in 2014.
-His new book Beginning Classical Social Theory, an undergraduate introduction, is forthcoming in 2017 with Manchester University Press.
+His new book Beginning Classical Social Theory, has just been published with Manchester University Press.

 Marcel runs the SocTheoryBangor webpage: https://www.facebook.com/SocTheoryBangor/